SenchaProSvcs/PracticeFusion/readme.md

 - Models definitions
 - Stores and Proxies
 - Associations (belongsTo, hasMany, hasOne)
+- Models, Proxies and CRUD Operations using REST
 - Form panels, Models and Controllers.
 - Using the Application as event bus.
 - Proxies to read from files (.json) to emulate fake REST endpoints